requests-cache/requests-cache/CONTRIBUTING.md

 - Otherwise, please submit an issue describing the proposed change prior to submitting a PR
 - Add unit test coverage for your changes
 - If your changes add or modify user-facing behavior, add documentation describing those changes
-- Submit the PR to be merged into the `master` branch
+- Submit the PR to be merged into the `main` branch

 ## Notes for Maintainers

 ### Releases
 - Releases are built and published to PyPI based on **git tags.**
-- [Milestones](https://github.com/reclosedev/requests-cache/milestones) will be used to track progress on major and minor releases.
+- [Milestones](https://github.com/requests-cache/requests-cache/milestones) will be used to track progress on major and minor releases.
-- GitHub Actions will build and deploy packages to PyPI on tagged commits on the `master` branch.
+- GitHub Actions will build and deploy packages to PyPI on tagged commits on the `main` branch.

 Release steps:
 - Update the version in `requests_cache/__init__.py`
 - Update the release notes in `HISTORY.md`
 - Generate a sample cache for the new version (used by unit tests) with `python tests/generate_test_db.py`
-- Merge changes into the `master` branch
+- Merge changes into the `main` branch
 - Push a new tag, e.g.: `git tag v0.1 && git push origin --tags`
 - This will trigger a deployment.
 Verify that this completes successfully and that the new version can be installed from pypi with `pip install`